jeetsogarwal/jeetsogarwal/README.md

 - 🌱 I’m currently learning **Rust**

-- 👨‍💻 All of my projects are available at [https://jeetsogarwal.github.io/Portfolio-Website-fully-Responsive-/](jeet-singh.netlify.app)
+- 👨‍💻 All of my projects are available at [jeet-singh.netlify.app](jeet-singh.netlify.app)

 - 💬 Ask me about **Java ,DSA , Python**